CodeandCoffeeCommunity/.github/profile/README.md

 - Visitor (Start here)

 ### 5. Outsiders
-We do not want these people for the safety of the group and established values of the community
+We do not want these people for the safety of the group and established values of the community.
+Outsiders include non-technical folks with no active intention of learning to code, 3rd-party recruiters here to source mid/sr devs without permission,
 - Outsiders
 - Banned